 The Chapel of the Holy Cross

 This is the most interesting work of art, but it isn’t in a gallery.
-It rises from the ground and is surrounded with towers of stone.
+It rises from the ground and is surrounded by towers of stone.
 The Chapel of the Holy Cross was created by Marguerite Brunswig Staude in 1957.
-The chapel is 200 feet from the valley floor, and is in between two rock pillars.
+The chapel is 200 feet from the valley floor and is in between two rock pillars.
 Salmon colored high cliffs are the backdrop.
 The interior of the chapel is very simple.
 There are some flickering candles, tapestries and few benches which make a meditative oasis that has soft sunlight streaming through the floor to ceiling window.

 Art and Galleries